helena-intel/openvino/docs/IE_DG/Extensibility_DG/VPU_Kernel.md

 ## Compile OpenCL code for VPU (Intel® Neural Compute Stick 2)

 > **NOTE:** OpenCL compiler, targeting Intel® Neural Compute Stick 2 for the SHAVE* processor only, is redistributed with OpenVINO.
-OpenCL support is provided by ComputeAorta*, and is distributed under a license agreement between Intel® and Codeplay* Software Ltd.
+OpenCL support is provided by ComputeAorta* and is distributed under a license agreement between Intel® and Codeplay* Software Ltd.

 The OpenCL toolchain for the Intel® Neural Compute Stick 2 supports offline compilation only, so first compile OpenCL C code using the standalone `clc` compiler.
 You can find the compiler binary at `<INSTALL_DIR>/deployment_tools/tools/cl_compiler`.

-> **NOTE:** By design, custom OpenCL layers support any OpenCL kernels written with 1.2 version assumed.
+> **NOTE:** By design, custom OpenCL layers support any OpenCL kernels written assuming OpenCL version 1.2.
 It also supports half float extension and is optimized for this type, because it is a native type for Intel® Movidius™ VPUs.

 1. Prior to running a compilation, make sure that the following variables are set:
    * `SHAVE_MA2X8XLIBS_DIR=<INSTALL_DIR>/deployment_tools/tools/cl_compiler/lib/`